 I discovered this in Uganda when my skin was always keen on listening to local poems and songs.
 He must have realised the local global concept.
 The local and vernacular rhymes have way to connect with humans with ease and it makes learning new language easier in rhythm.

 I have to make honest confession we have tonnes of games and hand jives in India but they are for a little older kids like 4 years.
 But I am making my 2 year old play all these in the lockdown.
 Funnily he jas been very enthusiastic and very bold to try those out.
 Some of them are really cool tongue twisters

 For any language, writing is equally as important as speaking.
-So yes learning language can be complete process only when we have been able to read, write and understand it.
-For English alphabets, sounds are building blocks while for Hindi the varnmala is base.
+So yes learning a language can be a complete process only when we have been able to read, write, and understand it.
+For English alphabets, sounds are building blocks while for Hindi the Varnmala is the base.
 These can make the process of learning concepts a lot easier so this should be part of everyday revision and learning.

 Yeah.
 It’s true and it is accepted scientifically also.
 So when we watch videos of people or cartoon speaking a certain language it is easy for us to copy the accent and learn words easily while watching these videos.
 This is also one reason why we see so many movies also created on this concept like English Vinglish, Tare zameen par

 The best way to win hearts is through food.
 So yes if you want a language to become a key and parcel of your life you might want to start learning food names like fruits, vegetables, staples etc. Even local dishes and cuisine.
 It is a great way to get more insights of a culture and language

 12. Do action songs and poems

 It’s true when little kids bodies and tongue works together it creates and image with longer and stronger impact on their brains.
 Like ring a ring rosie is going to stay longer in their minds when you do the action.
 Similarly when you do twinkle twinkle with action they learn and understand the meaning and it is going to stay longer in those little brains than any thing else.